 One of the most important Windows security tips is your password.
 Change it and make sure it is secure.
 You can use a password checker to test it’s strength.
 Also, consider coming up with a system to help you remember.
 A strong password will have upper and lower case letters, numbers and even symbols.
 You can use something like “TiMhPt2P!”.
 In this password example, we used the first letter from this phrase: “This is my hard password thanks to PCTechBytes!”.
 We alternated upper and lowercase, used the number two to represent “to” and put an exclamation point on the end for a symbol.
 It’s also more than eight characters, which is considered the minimum for a password.
 Using the password checker, this was considered STRONG.

 Do not run as Administrator

-Windows XP users are generally logged in as Administrator unless they specifically create an account and make it a Limited User.
+Windows users are generally logged in as Administrator unless they specifically create an account and make it a Limited User.
 Malware and viruses have a harder time installing themselves in this mode, so make sure you create a Limited User account.
 When you need to install something, you can often right-click the install file and choose “run-as” to login as the Administrator.
 Occasionally, you may need to restart and login as Administrator to install a program.
 You should do the same in Vista, but do not disable the “annoying” UAC (User Account Control) that pops up wanting a confirmation when changes are made to this system.
 UAC is there to help protect you.